Soft/run-or-raise/README.md

 ```

 When invoked, `run-or-raise` matches existing windows against `CONDITION`.
 If a
 matching window is found, it is focused.
-If none of the windows fulfill the
+If none of the windows match the
 criteria, `run-or-raise` executes `PROGRAM` passing any `ARGS` to it as
 arguments.